1. Introduction

 - Dental Charting Data: Odontogram and periodontal charts, including per-tooth marks, surfaces, conditions, layers (existing / proposed / completed), pocket depths, furcations, mobility and chart-level summary notes

-- Clinical Notes: Patient history notes, follow-ups, phone-call notes, general notes and visit records authored by Practitioners
+- Clinical Overview: Patient history notes, follow-ups, phone-call notes, general notes, visit records and (where enabled for the vertical) charting data authored or maintained by Practitioners within the Clinical Overview feature

 - Voice Recordings (transient): Audio captured by the in-app dictation feature is sent to a third-party transcription service to produce text.
 Audio is not retained by Baselayer.med after transcription

-- Appointment Data: Appointment dates, times, doctor assignments, appointment types, recurrence, patient names, contact details and appointment notes; reminder delivery status
+- Appointment Data: Appointment dates, times, doctor assignments, appointment types, recurrence, patient names, contact details and appointment notes (including a flag for telehealth appointments); reminder delivery status

 - Stock-Take Data: Stock categories, items, opening/added/sold/practice-use counts and (where the practice tracks bookings) the patient name linked to a stock booking